VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 - Characters and creators associated with the franchise

 A series is a specific run or volume with its own numbering.
-When a publisher relaunches a comic with a new #1, that's a new series under the same title.
+When a publisher relaunches with a new #1, that's a new series under the same title.

 - Writers, artists, and other creators